dbubel/dbubel.github.io/src/content/blog/zig-simple-http-server.md

 ## Zig `std.http.Server`

 The Zig standard library is under active development.
-This example uses version 0.14.0-dev.1702+26d35cc11, but be aware that the API is subject to constant change.
+This example uses version `0.14.0-dev.1702+26d35cc11`, but be aware that the API is subject to constant change.
+This example uses only the standard library.
+There are other ways (more performant ways) to write HTTP servers, but this focuses on simplicity and staying within the standard lib.
+If you are interested in  ff

 The example below implements a very light wrapper around the std.http package, featuring init and run functions.
 The simple server demonstrates basic operations you might perform when handling HTTP requests, such as: